juanfe9118/Llevame/README.md

 ### PUT
 #### Update user information
-- Body fields that can be send, each one is optional:  **first_name, last_name, department, city, picture**
+- Body fields that can be send, each one is optional:  **first_name, last_name, department, city and picture**
 - Require Token to be Authenticated

 **Example**